lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 * At least 30 cloth for a sleeping bag

 The more the better, but this is enough for your starter base.

-### Metal frags

-Early on metal fragments are difficult to come by.
-Occasionally a barrel will drop 10-15 of them but that's unusual.
-You can get metal frags by smelting metal ore in a small furnace but you need 50 [low grade fuel](http://rust.wikia.com/wiki/Low_Grade_Fuel) for a [furnace](http://rust.wikia.com/wiki/Furnace) and that's a challenge in itself.

-However, metal frags are very important to help [code lock](http://rust.wikia.com/wiki/Code_Lock) the door of your starter base (100 metal frags).
-Code locks are way more secure than [key locks](http://rust.wikia.com/wiki/Lock).
-A good way to get metal early on is using a recycler.
-These can be found at most monuments, so if you're anywhere near a lighthouse, harbour, supermarket or gas station it's worth cashing in any components you've managed to find.

-{{< figure src="/img/uploads/article-rust-survival-tips-lighthouse-recycler.jpg" caption="The recycler at the lighthouse." >}}

-Gears, pipes, springs and semi-automatic bodies will be useful very soon but you won't miss propane tanks and sheet metal and they'll give you 50 and 100 metal frags respectively.

-<small>NOTE: I mention these monuments because they have lower tier loot crates and are less attractive to potentially experienced (and probably armed) players.</small>

-Another sneaky great source of metal frags are empty bean and tuna cans which will give you 15 and 10 frags respectively when you roast them in a camp fire.

 ## Building a starter base